Matzo on glass plate which reads Bondage and Freedom

 Planning for Passover Meals

 Start checking out recipes and choosing foods for your menu ahead of time.
 Supermarkets in neighborhoods with a large Jewish population usually have the best selection of prepared Passover foods, if there are any you need.
-Check food labels for flour, baking soda, baking powder, and yeast.
-Look for Kosher for Passover symbols on food labels.

 Which Foods are Kosher for Passover?